 There are a lot of inspirational articles about world travel, saying stop making excuses.
 And that’s true.
 Because I don’t have money, because my job doesn’t want me to leave, because I just can’t; these are all excuses.
-Sometimes there are reasons that stop us to leave, but most of the time it’s an excuse.
+Sometimes there are reasons that stop us from leaving, but most of the time it’s an excuse.
 Not everyone traveling the world has a big fortune.
 They made a decision based on the priorities in life.
 Examine your answer.
 What’s more important to you?
-What’s in your priority list?
+What’s on your priority list?

 ‘Stop making excuses’ applies to other subjects in life, not only to traveling.
 It’s the same logic.
 When you are standing on the crossroad, would you rather find an excuse not to take one direction, because that would be an easy way out, or step into the one you believe?

 Let’s take control over the life.
 Stop the victimization.
 When you need to make a decision, be responsible.
 Think hard, step forward and make a promise to yourself that you can take any outcome from this decision.
 Everything is on you.
 Don’t expect anyone to make a decision for you.
 Stop seeking the excuses and someone to blame.
 Be responsible is a part of the package to being a grown-up.